 A trustee is a person,

-5. Whether unlawful purpose can be an object to create at trust?
 A” gives some ships to “B” to carry on smuggling business and use the profits arising out of it for maintaining A’s children.
 Is the Trust valid?

 The Trust is not valid because a Trust can be created only for a lawful purpose.